The Gambler’s Fallacy and its Relation to Sports Betting

 Conclusion

-But as we've seen throughout this article, every sports event is its own unique thing, influenced by all sorts of factors that can change in an instant.
+But as we’ve talked about in this article, every match is its own thing.
+Loads of different factors can come into play, and things can change in a flash.